contagon/handbook/handbook/2-supporting-individuals-and-families.md

 An additional aspect of establishing eternal families is performing ordinances in the temple that allow members to be sealed to their deceased ancestors.

 With an understanding of God’s plan, members seek the blessings of an eternal family.
-This includes preparing to become a worthy, loving spouse and parent.

 ### 2.1.2 Husband and Wife